Medicine and Dentistry

 - Help and guidance in literature search or EndNote - book a librarian

 - Courses in literature search or EndNote.
-The course language for open courses is Norwegian.
-Contact the library for courses in English.
+The course language for most courses is Norwegian.
+However, the library offers some open courses in English.

 - Tailored courses for smaller groups - contact Kristin Børresen